 So where does one get these unsung heroes?
 Food, good quality food.
 Some foods are power providers of prebiotics, including one of my favorites, bananas.
 They are “an exceptionally rich source of fructooligosaccharide” (aka an awesome type of prebiotic).
 Just seconds after discovering this juicy tidbit, my gut led me to the kitchen, and a simply delicious recipe was created …

-- 1 Medium to Large Very Ripe Banana, frozen and broken into chunks (1 to 1-1/2 cups of frozen chunks)
+- 1 medium to large ripe frozen banana, broken into chunks (1 to 1-1/2 cups of frozen chunks)

 - ½ to ¾ cup milk alternative (I used unsweetened vanilla almond milk)

 - Sweetener of choice, optional*